s9e/SweetDOM/UPGRADING.md

 A number of `s9e\SweetDOM\Element` methods are now deprecated.
 Support for those deprecated methods is maintained in 3.0 but may generate a `E_USER_DEPRECATED` notice.
 Deprecated methods will be removed in a future version.
 Most deprecated methods can be replaced with native calls, see the table below for a conversion guide.

-Magic methods whose names end in `Sibling` are deprecated and .
-They have been renamed after the DOM methods `after` and `before`.
+Magic methods whose names end in `Sibling` are deprecated and have been renamed after the DOM methods `after` and `before`.
 Methods using the naming scheme `append{Element}Sibling` should be renamed `after{Element}`, and `prepend{Element}Sibling` should be renamed `before{Element}`.

 Text methods `appendText`, `appendTextSibling`, `prependText`, and `prependTextSibling` are deprecated in favour of native DOM operations `append`, `after`, `prepend`, and `before`.

-The method `insertAdjacentXML` is deprecated without a replacement.
+The method `insertAdjacentXML` is deprecated without a replacement planned.
 It can be replaced with native methods using [`DOMDocumentFragment::appendXML`](https://www.php.net/manual/domdocumentfragment.appendxml.php).

 |---------------------------------+-------------------------|
 |               2.x               |           3.0           |